 A record of this annual gas safety check will include specific information.
 A copy of the gas safety record must be provided to an existing tenant within 28 days of the check being completed or to new tenants before they move in.
 Landlords must keep copies of the record for two years.

 Maintenance arrangements should normally involve a series of regular inspections and any necessary repairs.
 Landlords must ensure that gas pipework is maintained in a safe condition.
-Gas appliances and flues provided for the tenants use must also be maintained in a safe condition.
-Gas appliances and flues should be serviced in accordance with manufacturer's instructions but if these are not available, annual servicing is recommended unless advised otherwise by a Gas Safe registered engineer.
+Gas appliances and flues provided for the tenant's use must also be maintained in a safe condition.
+Gas appliances and flues should be serviced in accordance with the manufacturer's instructions but if these are not available, annual servicing is recommended unless advised otherwise by a Gas Safe registered engineer.

 There are no formal requirements for landlords to keep maintenance records.
 However, landlords will need to be able to show, if asked, that regular maintenance of the flues and appliances and any necessary repairs have been undertaken.
 Landlords do not have to provide maintenance records for tenants.

 These duties do not extend to appliances in wholly non-residential buildings or parts of a building.
-For example, if you live in a rented flat over commercial premises, landlords' duties will apply to the gas appliances, pipework and chimneys/flues serving the flat.
+For example, if you live in a rented flat over commercial premises, landlords' duties will apply to the gas appliances, pipework, and chimneys/flues serving the flat.
 Landlords' duties will not apply to gas appliances, pipework, or chimneys/flues used exclusively in the non-residential commercial premises below.

-Landlords do not have an obligation to have any checks carried out on gas appliances owned by they tenant(s).
+Landlords do not have an obligation to have any checks carried out on gas appliances owned by the tenant(s).
 Tenants are responsible for the maintenance and safety of their own gas appliances.
 Gas Safe Register recommends that tenants should have their own gas appliances serviced and checked for safety annually by a Gas Safe registered engineer.

 What should I do to make my home is safe?